How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 Recommended Product:

-Should You Fill Contraction & Expansion Joints After Epoxy?
+Should You Fill Control & Expansion Joints After Epoxy?

-Have you chosen to epoxy your garage floor without filling in the contraction & expansion joints?
+Have you chosen to epoxy your garage floor without filling in the control & expansion joints?
 If so you may be facing a situation where dirt & debris collect in those joints and are difficult to clean.
-But can you fill garage slab contraction & expansion joints after epoxy coatings or sealers?
+But can you fill garage slab control & expansion joints after epoxy coatings or sealers?

-Yes, you can fill the garage slab contraction & expansion joints even after sealer or epoxy application.
-You have to use the right product as well as the right application method, such that the joints blend into the coating, both visually and physically..
+Yes, you can fill the garage slab control & expansion joints even after sealer or epoxy application.
+You have to use the right product and application method, such that the joints blend into the coating, both visually and physically.

-The most suitable product for filling the contraction & expansion joints, after epoxy application, is 100% solids, polyurethane (PU) joint sealers / fillers.
-They are usually gray in color and can be applied with a caulking gun.
+The most suitable product for filling the control & expansion joints, after the epoxy application, is 100% solids, polyurethane (PU) joint sealers/fillers.
+They are usually gray and can be applied with a caulking gun.

 Recommended Product:

-• Premium quality sealant, concrete self leveling caulk.
-No tooling required, levels itself.
+• Premium quality sealant, concrete self-leveling caulk.
+No tooling is required, levels itself.
 It is Water immersible & waterproof after cure

 • SUPPORTS: Excellent adhesion on concrete and cementitious slabs.

-• DURABILITY: High durability and resistant to ageing and weathering.
+• DURABILITY: High durability and resistance to aging and weathering.

-• USES: Can be used on the driveways, garages, sidewalks, balconies, pavements, terraces, warehouses, factories, civil structures and plazas.
+• USES: Can be used on driveways, garages, sidewalks, balconies, pavements, terraces, warehouses, factories, civil structures, and plazas.

 How To Fill Garage Slab Expansion Joints?